microsoft/WhatTheHack/015-Serverless/Coach/Solution-06.md

 ### Task 1: Create function to save license plate data to Azure Cosmos DB

 In this task, you will create a new Node.js function triggered by Event Grid and that outputs successfully processed license plate data to Azure Cosmos DB.
+The Student guide uses VSCode.
+We document here how to do it via the Azure Portal, for educational purposes.

 1. Using a new tab or instance of your browser navigate to the Azure Management portal, <http://portal.azure.com>.